Skip to main content

 4. To connect Virtual DJ:

-2. Scroll down to Connections, click on the Library Tab, and Enable Virtual DJ
+2. Scroll down to Connections, click on the Library Tab, and enable Virtual DJ

 5. Wait for DJ.Studio to locate and connect your Virtual DJ library.